 There have been hundreds of nuclear tests over the years.
 Therefore we have a good mathematical handle on how to calculate their direct effects.
 For this simulation I use the well-known scaling equations found here.

 So how destructive are these weapons?
 Let's answer that by attacking Los Angeles with Little Boy.
 For such urban areas it's optimal to air-burst the weapon high above the target.
 Exploding the weapon at a suitable altitude maximizes the weapon's destructive reach.
 In contrast, surface-bursts destroy more difficult targets.
 These include military structures and command bunkers, but also naturally hardened structures such as airport runways and dams.
-A surface-burst digs a crater, while an air-burst channels that energy towards a greater area of destruction.
+A surface-burst digs a crater, while an air-burst channels that energy outwards to a greater area of destruction.

 So let's drop Little Boy on Los Angeles.
 We detonate it 2,000 feet over the target.
 The resulting blast pattern looks like this: